greenelab/core-accessory-interactome/README.md

 # Identifying the interaction of core and accessory genes in *P. aeruginosa*

-**Alexandra J Lee, Georgia Doing, Deborah A Hogan and Casey S Greene**
+**Alexandra J Lee, Georgia Doing, Samuel L. Neff, Deborah A Hogan and Casey S Greene**

 **April 2020**